sprutedominik/SpiderEmbodiment/README.md

 - Custom scripts for movement, embodiment logic, and data logging

 ## Status
-⚠️ **Work in progress**
-This project is under active development as part of an academic research project.
-Code structure, assets, and experimental scenes may change.
+This project was developed as part of an academic research project investigating embodiment and emotional responses in virtual reality.
+The experimental paradigm and VR environment have been implemented, but the project remains under active development as data analysis and manuscript preparation are ongoing.

+The code structure, assets, and experimental scenes may therefore continue to evolve while the research is prepared for publication.

 ## Intended Use
 - Academic research in VR, HCI, and cognitive science